semeon/training-node-webpack/README.md

 ## Requirements

 * Node.js
-* Git
+* Git CLI or GitHub Destop

 ## Getting started

 1. In your terminal, navigate to you development folder.

-2. Clone this repo to the selected folder:
+2. Clone this repo to the selected folder.

+If you use command line (CLI) type:

 `git clone https://github.com/semeon/training-node-webpack.git`

+If you use GitHub Desktop, click:

+* Add > Clone Repository > URL
+* Enter the URL: `https://github.com/semeon/training-node-webpack.git` and choose where to install the repo.

-3. Get into the newly created folder:
+3. In the terminal, get into the newly created folder:

 `cd training-node-webpack`